CSYE6225-CloudComputing-Pranay/iac-pulumi/README.md

 Review the changes and confirm the deployment when prompted.

-5Pulumi will provision the specified EC2 instance within the VPC.
+6. Pulumi will provision the specified EC2 instance within the VPC.
 Once the deployment is complete, you will see the EC2 instance's public IP address and other relevant information in the output.

 ## Destroying the Stack